VitoMisur/CurrencyTracker/README.md

 # CurrencyTracker
-Current conversion rates and converts currencies fixer.io FREE API used (all exchange rates apart from Euro are beeing calculated by dividing 2 exchange rates towards EUR) DOES NOT support Android API > 29 due to network policies Reasoning = Free API provides only HTTP requests Supports Online/Offline usage
+Current conversion rates and converts currencies fixer.io FREE API used (all exchange rates apart from Euro are being calculated by dividing 2 exchange rates towards EUR) Supports Online/Offline usage

 Technologies/Libraries used: